-Is lifelong learning is becoming the norm?
 These days, older adults are going back to college, training for new careers and taking classes just for fun.
-As technology continues changing so rapidly, workers of all ages must train to keep up.
-And even after retirement, taking classes can not only contribute to personal growth but help fight isolation—and potentially help keep the brain healthy.
+As technology continues changing rapidly, workers of all ages must train to keep up.
+And after retirement, taking classes can not only contribute to personal growth but help fight isolation—and potentially help keep the brain healthy.

-Here are some recent stories about the older brain, staying happy and more.
+Here are some curated stories about the older brain, learning new skills and more.

 The Amazing Fertility of the Older Mind